Varsha-Nagarajan/CSC-522_Object_Recognition/README.md

 Also, create a **"data/"** directory in the same directory where the tsne.py and clustering_metrics.py exist.
 The downloaded dataset has to be extracted in the data directory which will create **"data/256_ObjectCategories"** where the actual dataset exists.

 ### 2.1 Auto Encoder
+run autoencoder_training.py to train the autoencoder model.

+run evaluate_model.py to evaluate the entropy and purity of the k-means clusters using the features extracted by the autoencoder.

+run visualize_feature_maps.py to create the visualization of the feature maps extracted by the encoder.

+run kmeans_baseline.py to perform and evaluate the k-means baseline approach, which trains k-means with raw pixel values.

 ### 2.2 t-Distributed Stochastic Neighbor Embedding (tsne)